Asian Stir Fried Asparagus

 - Minced ginger, optional

-Add soy and sugar.
-Stir and cook about 2 more minutes.
+- Add soy and sugar.
+Stir and cook for about 2 more minutes.
 Add sherry and decrease heat.

 Amount Per Serving: Calories: 81Total Fat: 5gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 0mgSodium: 231mgCarbohydrates: 8gFiber: 3gSugar: 3gProtein: 4g